THE AEOLIAN ISLANDS: LIPARI, SALINA, VULCANO, STROMBOLI, FILICUDI, ALICUDI E PANAREA (UNESCO – WORLD HERITAGE SITE SINCE 2000)

 The production of wine, particularly that made from Malvasia and Corinto Nero grapes, along with farming, where capers are grown alongside other local products, give an unmistakable character to a gastronomic tradition that reflects a long history of “isole contadine”- farming islands – that also includes the fishing of albacore, swordfish and prawns.

-Arrive at Catania airport, transfer by shuttle to Milazzo and take the hydrofoil to Lipari.
-Check into the hotel.
-In the afternoon, take a sunset tour of the island of Lipari.
-End the evening with a typical dinner in one of the renowned restaurants in the historic centre.
+l A sunset tour of the island of Lipari.
+End the evening with a typical dinner in one of the renowated restaurants in the historic center.

-Begins with an excursion to Vulcano, where you can’t miss a visit to the famous black sand beaches.
+2 Excursion to Vulcano, where you can’t miss a visit to the famous black sand beaches.
 Afterwards, a boat ride around the island.
 This island is characterized by perennial volcanic activity, highly appreciated by tourists who also enjoy the hot mud and the therapeutic underwater smoke-holes.
-Return to Lipari in the afternoon.

-Morning visit of the castle’s stronghold and the important Aeolian archaeological museum.
-Take an early afternoon trip to Panarea to visit the present-day and prehistoric villages, and to Stromboli where there is a chance to either scale the volcano or admire the striking brilliance of the nocturnal volcanic activity from the sea.
-Return to Lipari around 10 pm.
+3 Visit to the Castle’s stronghold and the important Aeolian archeological museum.
+Later you can take a trip to Panarea to visit the present-day and prehistoric villages, and to Stromboli where there is a chance to either scale the volcano or admire the striking brilliance of the nocturnal volcanic activity from the sea.

 The closest airports are Fontanarossa in Catania (110) that is served by public transport and private shuttles working in convention with the main Aeolian hotels; Reggio Calabria, right by the straits and which is more accessible in the summer thanks to hydrofoil connections between the Aeolian Islands and Reggio Calabria